sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

         Transaction Control Language (TCL) e.g., COMMIT, ROLLBACK, and SAVEPOINT.
 These are the commands used for managing transactions in the database.
 TCL is used for managing the changes made by DML.

-15. Difference  Schema and tables
+15. Difference  Schema and tables?
 =
     Schema:
     A schema is a logical container or a namespace that represents the overall structure and organization of a database.
 It acts as a blueprint for the database, defining the database's structure, relationships, constraints, and permissions.
 It provides a way to group related database objects together, such as tables, views, indexes, and stored procedures.